Sead Mašić

 Sead Mašić (born 10 May 1959) is a Bosnian retired professional footballer.

 Club career

 Mašić was born in Bosanski Brod, Bosnia and Herzegovina.
 He played with FK Partizan between 1979 and 1985.
 Playing as central defender, he played a total of 264 games and scored 14 goals with Partizan, 48 of which in the Yugoslav First League.
 With Partizan Mašić won national Championship in 1983.
-In 1984, he moved to another top league club, NK Dinamo Vinkovci, and a year later he moved to FK Trepča and played two seasons in the Yugoslav Second League.
+In 1984, he moved to another top league club, NK Dinamo Vinkovci, and a year later he moved to KF Trepça and played two seasons in the Yugoslav Second League.
 In 1987, he moved abroad to France and played in the 3.
 Division with FC Canet 66, Le Puy Foot 43 and Angoulême.